-The first tip to save time on house cleaning is to make time to develop a plan.
+Plans and checklists are lifesavers!
+Having a plan for how you’ll clean your home can alleviate safety concerns and save you a huge chunk of time.
 If you’re looking at a mess or a long list of chores, it can become overwhelming.
-By developing a plan for your cleaning efforts, you will alleviate some of the pressure and anxiety that often accompanies staring down a kitchen full of dishes and in need of mopping.
+By developing a plan, you will ease some of the pressure that often comes with staring down a kitchen full of dishes and in need of mopping.

 If you’re a senior who has fallen in the past, there is no shame in asking for help on projects that require a lot of stretching to reach items or surfaces, like dusting the top of a refrigerator.
 Don’t extend yourself beyond your own physical limits.

-For example, laundry can be time consuming.
+For example, laundry can be time-consuming.
 And, if you have arthritis, the folding can be harsh on your hands.
 If you know you’re going to be busy with family obligations or maybe back and forth to different doctors for appointments, find someone to help you with the laundry tasks or a reliable dry cleaner who can take the task off of your hands.

 Expensive cleaning supplies seem to be a point of concern for many seniors.
 Accidental ingestion and bleach poisoning accidents are high among seniors too.
 An easy way to avoid high priced and often toxic clean products is to work with natural, organic solutions.

-White vinegar is your friend and it saves money.
+One of our favourite tips in house cleaning for seniors is to use white vinegar as a multi-purpose cleaner!
+White vinegar saves money and trips to the store for supplies.
 People tend to shy away from using vinegar as a cleaning agent because of the smell.
-When mixed properly, the smell is hardly noticeable.
-You can always add a drop of your favorite essential oil scent too.
+But, when mixed properly, the smell is hardly noticeable.
+You can always add a drop of your favourite essential oil too.